GetStream/Winds/README.md

 ### Running the Test Cycle

 We use Mocha for the test cycle.
 It's a pretty default setup for Sails.
 The only tricky bit is that you to specify the NODE_ENV as testing.
 You also need to load test/bootstrap.test.js before executing other tests.
-Here are some examples:
+Here is an example:

 Run all tests:
 ```bash